Chile • UNESCO World Heritage Site

 Rano Raraku Moai Quarry

-The volcanic quarry of Rano Raraku serves as an extraordinary outdoor museum containing 394 moai statues in various stages of completion, offering unparalleled insights into ancient Rapa Nui sculptural techniques.
-This sacred site functioned as both the primary carving workshop and a temporary staging area where completed moai awaited transportation to their final ceremonial platforms around the island.
+The volcanic quarry of Rano Raraku serves as an extraordinary outdoor museum containing 887 moai statues in various stages of completion, offering unparalleled insights into ancient Rapa Nui sculptural techniques.
+This sacred site functioned as both the primary carving workshop and a temporary staging area.
+Completed moai awaited transportation to their final ceremonial platforms around the island.
 Many statues appear buried up to their necks, but archaeological excavations reveal complete bodies extending deep underground, preserved by centuries of soil accumulation.
 The quarry demonstrates the sophisticated logistics of moai production, from initial carving through the mysterious transportation methods that moved these massive sculptures across the island's rugged terrain.

 Recommended